 The traditional Western nervines have an important place that cannot be replaced by using more exotic adaptogenic herbs, chemical supplements, or pharmaceutical drugs.
 Perhaps the most important roles of the Western nervines are to improve sleep and reduce anxiety or stress.
 These are common problems particularly in today’s society.
 However, they have a broader range of potential uses that include pain reduction, relaxing tense muscles, and improvement of mood.
-This is a short primer on the Western nervines and some ways in which we might begin to use them.
-Although I have included ashwagandha here, which is Indian and an adaptogen, I feel it is too important to leave out.
+This is a short introduction to the Western nervines and some ways in which we might begin to use them.

 The Western nervine herbs, aside from those that are stimulating which are not to be described here, fall into additional categories or ‘actions’ depending on their effect of the nervous system.

 Nervine relaxant: These herbs are very gentle and have a mild relaxing effect, they can be useful for mild insomnia or anxiety.
 An example of a nervine relaxant is German chamomile.
 They may be an important addition to a sleep formula, or their other actions may be called upon, such as a carminative effect.